ThinkInvis/RoR2-TILER2/ModMeta/README.md

 - Switched to publicized RoR2 assembly in favor of a lot of reflection (should increase performance, especially with MiscUtil.RemoveOccupiedNodes).
 - Added full documentation for MiscUtil, SkillUtil, StatHooks, NetConfig.
 - Bumped R2API dependency version to 2.5.7.

-**1.5.0**

-- Updated to accomodate breaking changes in RoR2 1.0 and the new R2API version.